 - Camaraderie and lifelong friendships.

 - Fitness equipment use including treadmill and weight center.

-- Free New York State, County and National Professional Certifications (which can help with career opportunities and meeting college degree requirements)
+- Free New York State, County and National Professional Certifications (which can help with career opportunities and meet college degree requirements)

 - Free select training offered by New York State Fire Training Programs awards college credit towards a college degree.